ArsenYoung/lead-capture-gas-tg/README.md

 ## Workflow
 Leads hit the webhook, the script logs everything, appends a row in Google Sheets, and posts a Telegram notification with a bolded headline plus field labels so the message is human-friendly.
 Any missing fields fall back to `N/A` and the raw Telegram response is returned via the webhook for debugging.

+## How It Works
+1. A user submits a form on Webflow.
+2. Webflow triggers a webhook and sends JSON to Google Apps Script.
+3. The Apps Script parses, validates and stores data in Google Sheets.
+4. The script generates a formatted HTML message.
+5. Telegram bot sends instant notification to the marketing team.

 ## Screenshots
 - Webhook deployment preview: ![deployment screenshot](screenshots/webhook.png)
 - Source code context (part 1): ![webhook code](screenshots/webhook_code_1.png)